 Aggressive setting will make your players try harder but also tire faster.
-It will improve their offensive or defensive abilities depending on where you use them (Offense or Defense).
-It is something that will make your player give just a little more on the basket but at the cost of fatigue.
+It will improve their offensive or defensive abilities respectively, depending on where you use them (Offense or Defense).
+It is something that will make your player give just a little more, but at the cost of fatigue.

 Normal setting is a setting where your player will neither try harder nor save himself.

-Soft setting will make your players play much more conservatively and not try as much, they will try to conserve their energy and as a consequence they will play with decreased ability but will tire less.
+Soft setting will make your players play much more conservatively and not try as much, they will rather try to conserve their energy and as a consequence they will play with decreased ability, but will tire less.

 For a player to be effective in offense he has to have good offensive set of skills